Beckster6211/nasa-poftd/README.md

 :video_camera:

-There are also some links at the bottom of the page that will takes you to videos showing the Apollo 11 mission :smiley:
+There are also some links at the bottom of the page that will takes you to videos showing the Apollo 11 mission :thumbsup:

 <div align="center">
 :full_moon_with_face:&nbsp;&nbsp;